 The processing is easy: select one of the methods, and click on Start Analysis.
 The programme offers also the output of a correlation matrix.
 You have to mark the box and select the number of decimals.
-The created file is in the ANSI format.
-When you want to use the correlation matrix in a non-metric MDS analysis (as for example with PAST; Hammer et al. 2001), you need to apply the similarity measure 'User similarity' because the data come from a correlation matrix.
+The created file is in the same format as the list file (generally ANSI), but when ticking the box ASCII, the labels are converted into ASCII.
+When you want to use the correlation matrix in a non-metric MDS analysis (as for example with PAST; Hammer et al. 2001), you need to apply the similarity measure 'User similarity' or 'Euclydian' because the data come from a correlation matrix.
 It is important to take the STRESS value into account.
+A high stress value indicate a low significance of the output.